ifiaposto/Deep_Attentive_VI/README.md

 ## Datasets

 * The omniglot was partitioned and preprocessed as in [here](https://github.com/yburda/iwae/tree/master/datasets/OMNIGLOT), and it can also be downloaded [here](https://drive.google.com/file/d/1yceW1Lbt3oSSZx_Fy6PMZ_8LWjpRyEtV/view?usp=sharing).
-* The rest of the datasets can be downloaed through [Tensorflow Datasets](https://www.tensorflow.org/datasets).
+* The rest of the datasets can be downloaded through [Tensorflow Datasets](https://www.tensorflow.org/datasets).

 ## BibTex
 Please cite our paper, if you happen to use this codebase: